PermanentOrg/infrastructure/README.md

 The infrastructure configuration, written using [Terraform](https://www.terraform.io), [Packer](https://www.packer.io) and [Ansible](https://www.ansible.com/).

-## Workflow
+## Image Modification Workflow

-This is the general workflow for provisioning and deploying a new infrastructure.
+This is the general workflow for provisioning and deploying a new images.
+Reasons to deploy a new image include: new operating system packages, webserver modifications, filesystem changes, onboarding a new user with SSH access, etc.

 1. Create a branch with your changes to the provisioners or image builders.
 2. Push your changes up to Github, and open a pull request.